 Another place to visit is Mosteiros on the north east of the island, which is the second largest town by population.
 Several coffee plantations can be found nearby and the main production in this area is coffee, papayas, grapes, oranges, mangoes and guavas.
 The church (Igreja Nossa Senhora da Ajuda) in Mosteiros is worth a visit.
 The town is southwest of Monte Velha an area rich in forest.

 Fogo is located on one the migratory routes for whales.
 If you visit in February would should expect to see these magnificent creatures just a short distance from the beach.
-This is possible through to until June, but the likelihood reduces slightly as time goes on.
+This is possible through until June, but the likelihood reduces slightly as time goes on.

-Although the biggest carnival takes place in Mindelo on the island of São Vicente, every island enjoy carnival and that includes Fogo.
+Although the biggest carnival takes place in Mindelo on the island of São Vicente, every island enjoys carnival and that includes Fogo.
 It is a community affair with the whole village participating and it culminates in a Mardi Gras parade.
 It is a time to party and takes place around the beginning of Lent (Shrove Tuesday, or pancake day in the UK).

 Between July and Early September, the grape harvest takes place in Fogo.
 Fogo produces very nice wine (Chã) which is limited in volume, and therefore only available within Cape Verde.
 During the harvest the women can be seen carrying baskets of grapes on their heads, or on a donkey and the grapes are sold in the São Felipe market.
 The grapes are grown in the caldera (crater) of the volcano.